ericholscher/django-testing-docs/views.rst

 really clever way of testing a view and a model function (get_absolute_url) at the same time.

-Next a post is created, and saved, then a category it added to it, the one created above.
+Next a post is created, and saved, then a category is added to it, the one created above.
 That is all that these tests do, but it covers a really good subsection of the code.
 It's always good to test if you can save your objects because a lot of bugs are found in that operation.
 So for the length of the